davestj/SqlBake/README.md

-# DevOps ToolSmiths - SqlBake
+# SqlBake

-Welcome to **DevOps ToolSmiths - SqlBake**, a powerful database management tool designed to streamline SQL scripting tasks, manage database schema changes, and automate routine database operations.
+Welcome to **SqlBake**, a powerful database management tool designed to streamline SQL scripting tasks, manage database schema changes, and automate routine database operations.

 This was developed in 2012 with php 5.5/7.1.
 New 2024 release, updated to be used with php 8.1 and 8.2 with the newly added ability to run database migrations for continuous integration best practices